NavigationContentFooter

 mysql_secure_installation

-You are prompted the following questions:
+You will be prompted with the following questions:

 • Set root password?
 Y

-• Type in the new MariaDB root password and confirm it
+• Type in the new MariaDB root password and confirm it.

 • Remove anonymous users?
 Y